 AWPR went on to record Nugyar for Gary Ramon's Prescription label and perform alongside New York Jazz noise meisters Borbetomagus (who guested on Sonic Youth's recent Murray Street album) before breaking up after a clash of personalities.
 Since then my musical side has become less active and I now feel more drawn to writing and producing artwork than making abstract guitar noise.

-Q: Tell me about your current interest in producing etchings.
+Q: Tell me about your current interest

-first time I had really seen it all together and the overall effect was both mind blowing and inspirational.
+Blake's work this was the first time I had really seen it all together and the overall effect was both mind blowing and inspirational.
 Although I had no desire to imitate Blake per se, it was the simplicity, beauty and

 workmanship in his etchings that I particularly admired and longed to understand.
 I mentioned this to Jill afterwards and she told me that an artist, Judith Downie, who used to teach her at college was now giving private etching lessons at her home in North London.
 An appointment was made and I began to slowly learn the process of how to make an etching plate.